missionpinball/mpf-docs/docs/code/introduction/machine_code.md

 CustomCode classes are Python modules that run at the “root” of your game.
 You can use them to do anything you want.

-Note that MPF also has the ability to run custom mode code which is code that is associated with a certain game mode and is generally only active when the mode it’s in is active.
-So if you just want to write your own custom game logic, you’ll probably use mode code.

-CustomCode classes, on the other hand, are sort of “machine-level” custom code.
+CustomCode classes are sort of “machine-level” custom code.
 CustomCode classes are nice if you have some kind of custom device type that doesn’t match up to any of MPF’s built in devices.
 The elevator and claw unloader in Demolition Man is a good example, and what we’ll use here.

 (You can read about how to download and run Demo Man in the example games section section of the MPF User Documentation.)

 Here’s how to create a custom code class:
 ## Create your custom code file

-First, add a `custom_code` folder to your machine folder (you can use another name if you want).
+First, add a `custom_code` folder to your machine folder.
 Then inside there, create the Python file that will hold your custom code classes.
-You can name this file whatever you want, just remember the name for the next step.

-Add an empty `__init__.py` file into your folder to make it a package.
-It become the package code and all your classes will be referenced as `custom_code.file_name.ClassName`.
+All your classes will be referenced as `custom_code.file_name.ClassName`.

 ## Open and edit your custom code class file